 Towards night, most of the steerage passengers returned, greatly dissatisfied with their first visit to the city, which they declared to be a filthy hole, that looked a great deal better from the ship's side than it did on shore.
+This, I have often been told, is literally the case.
+Here, as elsewhere, man has marred the magnificent creation of his Maker.

 A dark and starless night closed in, accompanied by cold winds and drizzling rain.
 We seemed to have made a sudden leap from the torrid to the frigid zone.
-Two hours before, my light summer clothing was almost insupportable, and now a heavy and well-lined plaid formed but an insufficient screen from the inclemency of the weather.
+Two hours before, my light summer clothing was almost insupportable, and now a heavy and well-lined plaid formed but an inefficient screen from the inclemency of the weather.
 After watching for some time the singular effect produced by the lights in the town reflected in the water, and weary with a long day of anticipation and excitement, I made up my mind to leave the deck and retire to rest.
 I had just settled down my baby in her berth, when the vessel struck, with a sudden crash that sent a shiver through her whole frame.
-Alarmed, but not aware of the real danger that hung over us, I groped my way to the cabin, and thence ascended to the deck.
+Alarmed, but not aware of the real danger that hung over us.
+I groped my way to the cabin, and thence ascended to the deck.

 Here a scene of confusion prevailed that baffles description.
-By some strange fatality, the Horsley Hill had changed her position, and ran foul of us in the dark.
-The Anne was a small brig, and her unlucky neighbour a heavy, three-masted vessel, with three hundred Irish emigrants on board; and as her bowsprit was directly across the bows of the Anne, and she anchored, and unable to free herself from the deadly embrace, there was no small danger of the poor brig going down in the unequal struggle.
+By some strange fatality, the Horsley Hill had changed her position, and run foul of us in the dark.
+The Anne was a small brig, and her unlucky neighbour a heavy three-masted vessel, with three hundred Irish emigrants on board; and as her bowsprit was directly across the bows of the Anne, and she anchored, and unable to free herself from the deadly embrace, there was no small danger of the poor brig going down in the unequal struggle.

 Unable to comprehend what was going on, I raised my head above the companion ladder, just at the critical moment when the vessels were grappled together.
 The shrieks of the women, the shouts and oaths of the men, and the barking of the dogs in either ship, aided the dense darkness of the night in producing a most awful and stunning effect.
-The captain was raging like a chafed bull, in the grasp of several frantic women, who were clinging, shrieking, to his knees.